AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 - At the moment you can't connect framelib objects between different subpatchers

 - Multichannel buffers - my understanding is that pd buffers are mono only - buffers for framelib can be used both for reading and also for non-realtime operation, so figuring out how to support multichannel in an idomatic way would be good
+- I've implemented what should be the same as flucoma but there's two decisions (order of elements in the name and 0/1 indexing) [REVIEW]

 - *Audio synchronisation* - this is the main issue with finishing pd support and the Max approach won't work here
 - Because audio inputs and outputs are in different objects they must process audio in the correct order